-Law360, New York (November 4, 2015, 1:00 PM ET) -- On Nov.
-2, 2015, President Barack Obama signed into law the Bipartisan Budget Act of 2015.[1]
-The act overhauls the partnership audit and litigation rules in the Internal Revenue Code, repealing both the provisions that were enacted under the Tax Equity and Fiscal Responsibility Act of 1982 (TEFRA) and the "electing large partnership" rules enacted in 1997.
+On November 2, 2015, President Barack Obama signed into law the Bipartisan Budget Act of 2015 (the Act).1 The Act overhauls the partnership audit and litigation rules in the Internal Revenue Code, repealing both the provisions that were enacted under the Tax Equity and Fiscal Responsibility Act of 1982 (TEFRA) and the "electing large partnership" rules enacted in 1997.
 A key feature of the new rules is that tax adjustments resulting from partnership audits will now be assessed at the partnership level unless the partnership elects otherwise, thereby having the effect of imposing an entity-level tax on partnerships.
-The new procedures will apply to returns filed for partnership taxable years beginning after Dec.
-31, 2017.
-Importantly, Congress left many significant details of the new rules to the Treasury Department to establish in the future but did not provide any deadline by which the Treasury must promulgate those procedures.
-As a result, key details of the new partnership regime are not yet known and will be developed by the Treasury over the next two years.
+The new procedures will apply to returns filed for partnership taxable years beginning after December 31, 2017.
+Importantly, Congress left many significant details of the new rules to the Treasury Department to establish in the future but did not provide any deadline by which Treasury must promulgate those procedures.
+As a result, key details of the new partnership regime are not yet known and will be developed by Treasury over the next two years.

-As discussed below, the changes in how partnerships are audited, and how any adjustments are assessed by the Internal Revenue Service, generally apply to all partnerships.
-Investors and sponsors of partnerships should review their existing agreements to determine what changes may be appropriate in light of the provisions of the act, particularly with a view toward how the economic effects of any future audit adjustments are borne and whether existing indemnity arrangements are sufficient to address potential adverse consequences to current partners that relate to periods before they acquired their interests in the partnership.
+As discussed below, the changes in how partnerships are audited, and how any adjustments are assessed by the Internal Revenue Service (IRS), generally apply to all partnerships.
+Investors and sponsors of partnerships should review their existing agreements to determine what changes may be appropriate in light of the provisions of the Act, particularly with a view toward how the economic effects of any future audit adjustments are borne and whether existing indemnity arrangements are sufficient to address potential adverse consequences to current partners that relate to periods before they acquired their interests in the partnership.